gcsigas/hello-world/README.md

 And if I add a line now, before trying to delete the branch which the system thinks got merged OK?

 OK, I'll commit this then too.
+What?

 End